 - I am working with you as part of a care team, or you have been referred to me by someone else (e.g. an employer), in which case pre-arranged levels of information will be shared with these relevant parties

-- I keep the information you give me for seven years, which is the length of time required by my professional body and my insurance company.
-After this time it is shredded and disposed of securely.
+- I keep the information you give me for eight years, which is the length of time required by my professional body and my insurance company.
+If you are under 18, I keep it till eight years after your 18th birthday.
+After this time it is shredded or burned and disposed of securely.

 - If you are under 18 I will need permission from a parent or guardian before working with you, and if you are under 13 I will need to verify your date of birth.